 While most widely associated with international trade, MFN clauses appear in a variety of other settings.
-MFN clauses appear in private contracts, government procurement laws, and legislation, such as the 1996 Act.
+MFN clauses appear in private contacts, government procurement laws, and legislation, such as the 1996 Act.
 In each setting, the MFN clause's inclusion serves a somewhat different purpose and produces a different effect.

 In many instances, private companies include MFN clauses in long-term contracts.
 Often, buyers seek MFN clauses to ensure equitable treatment.
-In this context, should a seller offer a third buyer a lower sales price than the buyer with an MFN clause, the seller must lower its sales price to the buyer with the MFN clause.
-This guarantees that the buyer with the MFN clause will receive the seller's lowest price.
+In this receive the seller's lowest price.
 Also, sellers include MFN clauses to gain a competitive advantage.
 In this context, sellers perceive that MFN clauses will enhance the attractiveness of their sales contract vis-à-vis that of their competitors.
 As explained below, MFN clauses in private contracts can produce favorable or unfavorable outcomes depending on the industry market structure.